 - In 2016, one in six Americans stopped talking to a friend or family member due to politics.
-How have your relationships been impacted by the election season? - In 2020, one of our major societal themes has been "isolation."
-In what ways has this election season made you feel isolated? - In what ways has this election season made you feel more connected to your community or society? - One chief executive is charged with a responsibility to all in our U.S. society.
-As a member of the body politic, what is your responsibility to your fellow Americans? - What is one thing you wish your fellow Americans understood about you today? - What is one thing you wish you understood more about your fellow Americans?
+How have your relationships been impacted by the election season? - Since 2020, one of our major societal themes has been "isolation."
+In what ways has this election season made you feel isolated? - In what ways has this election season made you feel more connected to your community or society? - One chief executive and members of Congress are charged with a responsibility to all in our U.S. society.
+As a member of the "body politic," what is your responsibility to your fellow Americans? - What is one thing you wish your fellow Americans understood about you today? - What is one thing you wish you understood more about your fellow Americans?